 The extension Sun & Moon - Rise of the storm blush is a small part of the Pokemon TCG.
 The TCG comprises a total of approx. 7000 cards.
 Sun & Moon - Rise of the storm blush brings 110 new cards to the collection, including 8 new Pokemon-GX, 9 new Trainer cards and powerful Ultra Beasts.
 Also completely new are two ready-made theme decks that give players a quick introduction to the world of Pokemon: Darkmaw and Giverattle.
 Each themed deck contains 60 cards including a card list, 1 coin, a play mat, a deck box, damage counters and a code that allows you to use the deck to compete against other players online.
 Themed decks are named because they differ thematically in terms of the battle monsters they contain.
 While the Dark Throat themed deck relies on Darkness and Psycho Pokemon, step with the themed deck Thunder rattles Combat and Electro Pokemon in action.

-True to the motto 'No expansion without a new Pokekon', step in Rise of the storm blush For the first time Anego, Masskito, Katagami, Schlingking, type: Null, Amigento and the supporter cards Samantha and Gladio appear.
+True to the motto 'No expansion without new Pokekon', enter Rise of the storm blush For the first time Anego, Masskito, Katagami, Schlingking, type: Null, Amigento and the supporter cards Samantha and Gladio appear.
 There are also other Pokémon from the Alola region with Alola Kokowei and Alola Knogga.

 In essence, with the new expansion, everything remains the same.
 Players build decks of 60 cards from their collection.
 The trick is to combine cards in a strategically sensible way in order to increase the effectiveness of a deck.
 The larger the personal card collection, the greater the tactical possibilities when composing the deck.
 If you have limited resources, you can use the numerous exchange calls on the Internet.